shibd/pulsar-io-aws-eventbridge/docs/aws-eventbridge-sink.md

 ```
 - You can set permissions directly for this user.
 With this method, when you create a connector, you only need to configure `accessKey` and `secretAccessKey`.
 - Or you can use [Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html), this [video](https://www.youtube.com/watch?v=dqF4VJCska4) explains how to use STS on AWS.
-  With this method, when you create a connector, in addition to configure `accessKey` and `secretAccessKey`, you also need to configure `role` and `roleSessionName`.
+  With this method, when you create a connector, in addition to configuring `accessKey` and `secretAccessKey`, you also need to configure `role` and `roleSessionName`.

 4. Create a [Rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule.html) in EventBridge.
 - The data structure sent to Event Bridge is described [here](## Metadata mapping), and you can create **event pattern** based on this structure.